bcaffe88/foodflow/replit.md

 - [ ] Performance optimization
 - [ ] Documentation completion

 **Note:** System is READY for production deployment.
 All optional features can be added after launch.
+Critical data integrity issues resolved.